newtontriumphant/bart-analysis/README.md

 # bart-analysis
 Hi there!
 Thanks for taking a gander at my project!
+It's currently online @ https://bart-analysis.vercel.app/!

 This is a BART (Bay Area Rapid Transit) Analysis (Economics Extra Credit) using realtime API and GTFS data from BART, Wiener Linien, and the Munich Verkehrsbund.